Accessing User Data

 Location Services allows apps to determine people’s approximate location geographically, the direction they’re pointing their device, and the direction in which they’re moving.
-In iOS 6.0 and later, other system services—such as Contacts, Calendar, Reminders, and Photo Library—also allow apps to access the data people store in them.
+Other system services—such as Contacts, Calendar, Reminders, and Photo Library—also allow apps to access the data people store in them.

 Although people appreciate the convenience of using an app that already knows a lot about them, they also expect to have the option of keeping their data private.
 For example, people like being able to automatically tag content with their physical location or find friends that are currently nearby, but they also want to be able to disable such features when they don’t choose to share their location with others.
 (To learn more about how to make your app location-aware, see Location and Maps Programming Guide.)

 The following guidelines can help you ask for user data in ways that help people feel comfortable.